 UNSW Sydney has just been announced as the new Education Partner of Sydney Festival!

 As part of this partnership, the UNSW Centre for Ideas is presenting a gutsy four-part talk series that combines big conversations with a splash of comic relief to tackle the issues shaping our future.
-Julia Banks, Stan Grant, Richard Holden, Mark Humphries, Dan Ilic, Emma Johnston, Benjamin Law, George Megalogenis, Louise Milligan and Laura Tingle are among those on the roll call to discuss pandemic politics, climate (in)action, Indigenous recognition, our changing national identity and a firm farewell to misogyny.
+Stan Grant, Richard Holden, Mark Humphries, Dan Ilic, Emma Johnston, Benjamin Law, George Megalogenis, and Laura Tingle are among those on the roll call to discuss pandemic politics, climate (in)action, Indigenous recognition, and our changing national identity.

 The Price of COVID